datadiversitylab/ACDB_datarelease/README.md

 The **Animal Culture Database (ACDB)** is a comparative database of cultural behaviors across nonhuman animal species.
 It synthesizes current literature on intra-species behavioral variation in contexts such as communication, foraging, and migration into a relational database.
 The latest version of the database can be accessed through an open-access [Shiny app](https://github.com/datadiversitylab/ACDB).
 In this repo, we store the relational databases associated to the ACDB.

+## Files
+ACDB_sqlite_build.R is primarily for illustrative purposes.
+It contains the code used to build the database from the csv files.
+If you would like to access the data, you can look at the individual tables in table_csvs or download the current database as ACDB_v01.sql.

 ## Table structures

 Below we provide an overview of the tables and their respective columns in the SQLite database used for the **Animal Culture Database (ACDB)**.